saibotu/Decrypt9WIP/README.md

 * osilloscorpion and idgrepthat for enabling NTR cart dumps
 * profi200 for helpful hints that first made developing some features possible
 * Al3x_10m for helping me with countless hours of testing and useful advice
-* Datalogger, zoogie, atkfromabove, mixups, key1340, k8099, Supster131, stbinan, Wolfvak, imanoob, Stary2001 and countless others from freenode #Cakey and the GBAtemp forums for testing, feedback and helpful hints
+* liomajor, Datalogger, zoogie, atkfromabove, mixups, key1340, k8099, Supster131, stbinan, Wolfvak, imanoob, Stary2001 and countless others from freenode #Cakey and the GBAtemp forums for testing, feedback and helpful hints
 * Everyone I forgot about - if you think you deserve to be mentioned, just contact me